War of Liberation (1989–1990): Leaders involved

 In East Beirut, Aoun's provisional government consisted of himself (prime minister), Colonel Issam Abu Jamra (Greek Orthodox), and Brigadier General Edgar Maalouf (Greek Catholic).
 President Gemayel's decree, signed 15 minutes before his term expired, on 22 September 1988, also included three Muslim ministers (Sunni, Shiite, Druze), but all three rejected the posts and immediately resigned.
 Despite this, Aoun insisted he was the legal Prime Minister.

-In West Beirut, Hraoui's government consisted of a cabinet equally divided between Christians and Muslims, with el-Hoss as Prime Minister.
+In West Beirut, Hrawi's government consisted of a cabinet equally divided between Christians and Muslims, with el-Hoss as Prime Minister.
 The Commander-in-chief of the LAF, General Émile Lahoud, had been appointed on 28 November 1989.
 In March 1990, the cabinet selected General Elie Hayek as commander of the Mount Lebanon region.

 The Lebanese Forces (LF) - headed by Samir Geagea - were headquartered in La Quarantaine (directly bordering Achrafieh from the East), and were in control of East Beirut, the coastal Metn and Baabda.
 They held the entire districts (cazas) of Keserwan, Jbeil, Bcharri, and parts of Batroun, Koura, and Zgharta.